jeffmo/jasmine-pit/README.md

 This will execute the promise chain and, if any errors occur along the way, they will be propogated up to jasmine and reported as normal.

-Feel free to take a look at the source, the definition for `pit()` really is just stupid simple.
+Don't be afraid to take a look at the source.
+The definition for `pit()` is stupid simple.